 The size of these tiles was also really easy to work with.
-The master bath tile (above) was around an 8 x 8″ square while the hall bath tile (below) was 9 x 9″, so they weren’t heavy or unruly like larger tiles can be, but they filled the space more quickly than a smaller mosaic would have.
+The en-suite bath tile (above) was around an 8 x 8″ square while the hall bath tile (below) was 9 x 9″, so they weren’t heavy or unruly like larger tiles can be, but they filled the space more quickly than a smaller mosaic would have.
 I think each room took us about two hours to lay, which felt like nothing compared to some of the others.

 And even though they were just simple square tiles that went down easily, the final floor still looks interesting and intricate – which was the goal.
 So we’re thrilled with these.
 Ten stars.
 Would recommend.
 Final verdict: If you’re looking to achieve something similar and keep your project as simple as possible, I would choose square tiles like these and these.
 They’re both porcelain too, so they don’t need to be sealed and cared for like more finicky materials do (we’re looking at you cement tile).